Captain (association football): Vice-captain

-James Milner, vice-captain of Liverpool from 2015–2023.
+James Milner, vice-captain of Liverpool from 2015 to 2023.
 As depicted in the image, vice-captains serve as their team's captain when the regular captain is not included in the starting eleven, or if, during a game, the captain is substituted or sent off.

 A vice-captain (or assistant captain) is a player that is expected to captain the side when the club's captain is not included in the starting eleven, or if, during a game, the captain is substituted or sent off.
-Examples include Ronald Araújo at Barcelona, Joshua Kimmich at Bayern Munich, and Federico Valverde at Real Madrid.
+Examples include Frenkie De Jong at Barcelona, Joshua Kimmich at Bayern Munich, and Federico Valverde at Real Madrid.

 Similarly, some clubs also name a 3rd captain, a 4th captain, or even a 5th captain to take the role of captain when both the captain and vice-captain are unavailable.
-Examples include Frenkie de Jong as a 3rd captain and Raphinha as a 4th captain for Barcelona.
+Examples include Raphinha as a 3rd captain and Pedri as a 4th captain for Barcelona.
 In their 2015–16 season, Barcelona Femení had six named captains.

 International

-Cristiano Ronaldo (left) and Lionel Messi, wearing the captain's armband while playing for Portugal and Argentina respectively.
+Cristiano Ronaldo (left) and Lionel Messi (right) wearing the captain's armband while playing for Portugal and Argentina, respectively.

 In the 1986 FIFA World Cup, when Bryan Robson was injured and vice-captain Ray Wilkins received a two-game suspension for a red card, Peter Shilton became England's captain for the rest of the tournament.

 During the 2010 FIFA World Cup in South Africa, Germany had three captains.
 Michael Ballack had captained the national team since 2004, including the successful qualifiers for the 2010 World Cup, but he did not play in the latter tournament due to a last minute injury.
 Philipp Lahm was appointed captain in South Africa, but due to an illness that ruled him out of Germany's final fixture, Bastian Schweinsteiger captained the team for that game which was the third-place match.
 Lahm stated in an interview that he would not relinquish the captaincy when Ballack returned, causing some controversy, so team manager Oliver Bierhoff clarified the situation, saying: "Philipp Lahm is the World Cup captain and Michael Ballack is still the captain".
 Lahm ended up becoming the permanent captain of Germany until his retirement, as Ballack was never called up in the national team again.